David Petrovsky: A failed escape

 David Petrovsky was aware of the danger emerging in the Soviet Union following the murder of Sergei Kirov in 1934, the assassination functioned as the catalyst for the Great Purge.

 In the summer of 1936, his London-born wife Rose Cohen went to London but was not permitted to make the trip with her son Alyosha, so he stayed behind.
 Her sister Nellie thought that Rose was "unhappy, and had it not been for Alyosha might not have returned".

 At that time David Petrovsky planned a business trip to America and got permission to travel abroad from his supervisor Sergo Ordzhonikidze - the head of the Supreme Soviet of the National Economy and the head of the People's Commissariat of Heavy Industry of the Soviet Union.
 Sergo Ordzhonikidze, who knew Stalin closely, more than anyone else, saw what was happening in the country.
-Anticipating his fate, he wanted to save D. Petrovsky from the Stalin's terror and understood that he most likely would not return from a business trip.
+Anticipating his fate, he wanted to save Petrovsky from the Stalin's terror and understood that he most likely would not return from a business trip.
 It seems that David and Rosa hoped to use their travels as an opportunity to leave almost simultaneously from the country and be saved.
 However, they had failed to acquire an exit visa for their son, and unwilling to leave without him, they remained in the Soviet Union.

 Arrest and execution

 In February 1937, Sergo Ordzhonikidze died.
-In March 1937, David Petrovsky was arrested (as the head of the General Directorate of higher and secondary technical education in the People's Commissariat of Heavy Industry of the Soviet Union), and was accused for "counterrevolutionary" activity, and shot on September 10, 1937.
+In March 1937, David Petrovsky was arrested (as the head of the General Directorate of higher and secondary technical education in the People's Commissariat of Heavy Industry of the Soviet Union), and was accused of "counterrevolutionary" activity, and shot on September 10, 1937.
 In August 1937, his London-born wife Rose Cohen, a former Comintern courier, was arrested as an alleged British spy, and on November 28, 1937, she was also shot (rehabilitated in the Soviet Union in 1956).
 Rose Cohen was the head of the foreign department and the editor in the "Moscow Daily News" (The Moscow News) newspaper.
 Their seven-year-old son Alexey Petrovsky (Alyosha) was placed in an orphanage with the label "son of the enemies of the people."

-Political rehabilitation and family
+Political rehabilitation

 After the 20th Congress of the Communist Party of the Soviet Union (1956), Petrovsky's only son filed an appeal to review his case, and on January 25, 1958, the Military Collegium of the Soviet Union Supreme Court invalidated the September 10, 1937 ruling against Petrovsky.
 All charges were dropped and the case was dismissed for lack of corpus delicti.
 Petrovsky was posthumously rehabilitated as a victim of political repression.